Separable algebra: Separable algebras over a field

 More generally, separable algebras over a field K can be classified as follows: they are the same as finite products of matrix algebras over finite-dimensional division algebras whose centers are finite-dimensional separable field extensions of the field K. In particular: Every separable algebra is itself finite-dimensional.
-If K is a perfect field --- for example a field of characteristic zero, or a finite field, or an algebraically closed field --- then every extension of K is separable so that separable K-algebras are finite products of matrix algebras over finite-dimensional division algebras over field K. In other words, if K is a perfect field, there is no difference between a separable algebra over K and a finite-dimensional semisimple algebra over K.
+If K is a perfect field – for example a field of characteristic zero, or a finite field, or an algebraically closed field – then every extension of K is separable, so that separable K-algebras are finite products of matrix algebras over finite-dimensional division algebras over field K. In other words, if K is a perfect field, there is no difference between a separable algebra over K and a finite-dimensional semisimple algebra over K.

 It can be shown by a generalized theorem of Maschke that an associative K-algebra A is separable if for every field extension $L/K$ the algebra $A\otimes_K L$ is semisimple.

 Group rings

-If K is commutative ring and G is a finite group such that the order of G is invertible in K, then the group ring K[G] is a separable K-algebra.
+If K is commutative ring and G is a finite group such that the order of G is invertible in K, then the group algebra K[G] is a separable K-algebra.
 A separability idempotent is given by $\frac{1}{o(G)} \sum_{g \in G} g \otimes g^{-1}$.